Is it better to leave the computer on or turn it off?

 No. Although it is true that the electrical components within the computer are going to cool down, it is no more likely to cause a failure turning off the computer frequently than leaving the computer on all the time.
 For example, many individuals turn on and off their TV each day, sometimes several times a day.
 Much like a computer, components within the TV get hot and cool down when the television is turned off and have no issues.

 Does turning off the computer each night or often cause moving parts such as fans to wear down?

 This had been an issue with a very tiny portion of old OEM computers.
 However, today this issue does not exist with any computer or case manufacturer.
 However, that is not to say the power button cannot break.

 Will turning my computer off help prevent a power surge?

 As the computer is booting it takes up much more power.

-Leaving a computer on will cause it to overheat.
+Leaving a computer on causes it to overheat.

 A laptop is different than a desktop it should be turned off.